Menu

 This business mixer is your opportunity to network, build community as well as learn about your rights to safeguard employees and families.
 Our goal is for you to meet new people in your field, or connect with members of the community to collaborate with.

-This is a free event, but you must RSVP to attend.
+This is a FREE event, but you must RSVP to attend.
 Small bites and beverages are included as part of your RSVP.

 Be sure to bring your business cards so you can be entered into our raffle!